-Contemporary Issues Contemporary Issues GPA Weight: 0 Grading Scale: General NCAA Approved?
-No Length: Term Number of Credits: 0.5 Grade Level: 9 Students will use inquiry skills to examine the issues that impact the contemporary world.
+Contemporary Issues Т 723407 GPA Weight: 0 Grading Scale: General NCAA Approved?
+No Length: Term Number of Credits: 0.5 Grade Level: 9

+Students will use inquiry skills to examine the issues that impact the contemporary world.
 Students will analyze the historical, cultural, economic, and geographic factors that have elevated certain issues to levels of concern in the United States and around the globe.
-Students will engage in research and problem solving to better understand and assess significant current issues.
-Prerequisites: None Counseling Notes: Students who register for this cour course to partner with this one.
-Un the default and suggested pairing. ited States Government CP is
+Students will engage in research and problem solving in order to better understand and assess significant current issues.

+Prerequisites: None Counseling Notes: Students who register for this course must select another term course to partner with this one.
+United States Government CP is the default and suggested pairing.

-AP United States Government & Politics Combined Studies 703446 AP US Govt 723498 Personal Finance GPA Weight: 1.0 Grading Scale: Advanced Placement NCAA Approved?
-Yes Length: Year-long skinny on a block Number of Credits: 1.5 Grade Level: 9
+AP United States Government & Politics Combined Studies Т 703446 AP US Govt 703496 Personal Finance GPA Weight: 1.0 Grading Scale: Honors; Advanced Placement if exam taken NCAA Approved?
+Yes Length: Year-long skinny on a block Number of Credits: 1.0 Grade Level: 9

 The Advanced Placement course in United States Government and Politics is a year-long course designed to give students a critical perspective on politics and government.
-This course involves both the study of general concepts used to interpret U.S. politics and an examination of the various institutions, groups, beliefs, and ideas that make up the American political system.
-Students will develop an understanding of the typical patterns of political processes and behavior and apply reasoning to assess the causes and consequences of political events.
+This course involves both the study of general concepts used to interpret U. S. politics and an examination of the various institutions, groups, beliefs, and ideas that make up the American political system.
+Students will develop understanding of the typical patterns of political processes and behavior and apply reasoning to assess the causes and consequences of political events.
 Students will examine, analyze, and interpret basic data relevant to U.S. government and politics.
 This class will meet the State graduation requirement for one-half credit in U.S. government and prepare the student for the AP examination in United States Government and Politics.
 Depending on the score received on the AP examination, students can receive college credits; therefore, the course is taught with college-level textbooks and rigor.

-Prerequisites: For this AP course, students should have a teacher recommendation and/or grade of B or higher in the preceding social studies course.
+Prerequisites: For this AP course, students should have a teacher recommendation and/ or grade of B or higher in the preceding social studies course.
 Students should be "On Track" or "Mastered" on the most recent social studies TCAP assessment.
 Counseling Notes: All students are expected to take the AP exam.
-Students will receive 1 credit in AP US Government and .5 credit in Personal Finance CP.
+Students will receive .5 credit in AP US Government and .5 credit in Personal Finance CP.

 ^{}This course is taken in conjunction with English 9 Honors Combined Studies.
-It will meet all year for 1⁄2 of a block period.
+It will meet all year for $\frac{1}{2}$ of a block period.

 Ancient History Т 733401 GPA Weight: 0 Grading Scale: General NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12 Students will examine the social, geographic, religious, economic, and cultural aspects of major periods of ancient history from prehistoric times to 1500 CE.
+No Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12

+Students will examine the social, geographic, religious, economic, and cultural aspects of major periods of ancient history from prehistoric times to 1500 CE.
 Students will explore the development of river valley civilizations, the Gupta Empire, the Roman Empire, Classical Greece, Islamic civilizations, American and African civilizations, and the Middle Ages through the beginnings of the Renaissance.
-500 CE.
-Students will explore Empire, the Roman Empire, Prerequisites: None Counseling Notes: This course is an elective and doe requirement for World History. s not fulfill the graduation